Yandex Cloud

 • See also

-To balance the load and distribute traffic between Kubernetes applications, you can use an Yandex Application Load Balancer Ingress Controller.
+To balance the load and distribute traffic between Kubernetes applications, you can use an Yandex Application Load Balancer ingress controller.
 It will launch the L7 load balancer and its auxiliary resources when you create an Ingress resource in a Managed Service for Kubernetes cluster.

 Getting startedGetting started

-1. If you do not have the Yandex Cloud CLI yet, install and initialize it.
+1. If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 2. Make sure that the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
 If any rule is missing, add it.